xTunner/frontend/resources/assets/docs/not-recognized-ruby-version.md

 <!--

-title: CircleCI uses the wrong Ruby version
+title: CircleCI does not recognize the Ruby version
 last_updated: Feb 3, 2013

 -->